Maps

 struct IntToInt { counters: map<Int, Int>;}

-Since maps can use any given Struct as their value types, the nested maps can be created via helper structures like this:
+Since maps can use any given struct or message struct as their value types, nested maps can be created via helper structures like this:

 // A `map<Address, Int>` packed into the `AllowanceMap` structurestruct AllowanceMap { unbox: map<Address, Int> }